2023 Teen Summer Reading Club

 Pembroke High School Students: Visit PHS's Summer Work page to review reading and assignment requirements for your upcoming grade and/or classes.

-All Pembroke Public School Students may visit the Summer Learning Page for elementary, middle, and high school students with resources, activities, and links to engage children and teens in math, writing, reading, coding, and more throughout the summer.
+All Pembroke Public School Students may visit the Summer Information Quick Links for elementary, middle, and high school students and a Summer Learning Guide with resources and activities to engage children and teens in math, writing, reading, coding, and more.

 The Massachusetts Statewide Summer Library Program is funded by the Massachusetts Library System, the Boston Bruins, the Massachusetts Board of Library Commissioners, and your local library.